eduabdala/eduabdala/README.md

 ## 🎯 Future Goals

 - **Applied Scientific Research**
-  Bridge software engineering with electronics and biotechnology through projects and scientific articles.
+  Bridge software engineering with electronics through projects and scientific articles.

 - **Specialization in Artificial Intelligence**
   Study and apply AI and Machine Learning to real-world problems, especially in automation and data analysis.